View Source ProcessHub (ProcessHub v0.4.0-beta)

 Checks if the ProcessHub with the given hub_id/0 is locked.

-Returns all information in the registry.
+Returns all information stored in the process registry.

 Starts multiple child processes that will be distributed across the cluster.

-Stops a child process in the cluster.
+Stops a single child process across the entire cluster.

-Stops multiple child processes in the cluster.
+Stops multiple child processes across the entire cluster.

-Works similarly to Supervisor.which_children/1, but wraps the result in a tuple containing the node name and the children.
+Returns information about child processes in a format similar to Supervisor.which_children/1, but wraps the result in a tuple containing the node name and the children.

 Types